xdevplatform/search-tweets-ruby/README.md

 + Stubs for data store writing
 	+ Add in queuing system, with timed clean-up
 + Drops support for Activity Stream Tweet JSON format?
-+ New common classes?: utilities
++ New common classes?: utilities, logging